-Visitor recordings or session recordings are when you get a visual of the movements, clicks, scrolls, and other interactions of a real user's visit to your website.
-It’s saved as a video file, which you can play back later.
+Visitor recordings or session recordings display the movements, clicks, scrolls, and other interactions of a real user's visit to your website.
+These are saved as video files, which you can play back later.
 It's akin to watching back a remote user testing video without the audio.

 However this isn’t a user test that you have set up, it is a user going about their business because they’ve arrived on your site through their own choice (and are presumably interested in what you are offering).

-It is quite simply a window onto how your real users behave when they visit and enables you to see how many of them are able to reach your goals, along with the paths through pages that they take to get there.
+It is a window onto how your real users behave when they visit and enables you to see how many of them are able to reach your goals, along with the pages that they go through to get there.
 Impressively you can even see what they are entering in form fields (not including passwords and credit card numbers) and how many times it takes them to get this right.